 Why?
 For one, it may look strange, as the majority of home buyers expect at least a little bit of holiday cheer (especially if your neighbors are decked out!).
+Homes generally show better when they are decorated.
 It’s also unlikely that many potential home buyers are truly turned off by tasteful decorations.
-As Realtor.com notes, holiday decorations are kind of like paint colors – buyers know they aren’t permanent.
+Holiday decorations are kind of like paint colors – buyers know they aren’t permanent.

 On the other hand, an over-decorated home can look gaudy, tacky, and even offend.
 Potential home buyers may not share the same religious beliefs or the same enthusiasm about the holiday season.
 If you’re going to decorate, try to go classic with your decor.
 Don’t overdo any particular theme.

 Stick to the basics, and try to depersonalize everything.
 If you’re putting up a tree, make sure it fits the space well.
 A giant tree can make a room look small, which is a surefire way to turn off a potential buyer.
 If this happens, you can just remove some of the furniture.
 As Angie’s List points out, the key to successful staging is keeping proper proportions among the furniture and accessories in the house.

 Trust us, it’s easier to clean for a few minutes every day than to clean for a few hours every week.
 Honestly – 20 minutes of cleaning every single day will keep your home show-ready throughout the holiday season.